 The adoption of AI by sales teams is expected to grow by 139% in the coming three years; this makes it the top growth area for sales.

 Salesforce also predicts in lead-to-cash process automation (115%) within the coming three years.

-Currently 40% of sales tasks could already be automated, and McKinsey predicts that by 2020, 85% of them will be automated.
+Currently, 40% of sales tasks could already be automated, and McKinsey predicts that by 2020, 85% of them will be automated.

 A study by Harvard Business Review revealed that companies using AI for sales increased their leads by over 50% as well as leading to cost reductions of almost 40-60% (Salesforce).

-Is your job in jeopardy?
-That might be a relevant question as it is forecasted that one million B2B salespeople will lose their jobs to self-service e-commerce by 2020.
+It is forecasted that one million B2B salespeople will lose their jobs to self-service e-commerce by 2020.